Will Yeguete

-Wilfried Yeguete (born October 16, 1991) is a French professional basketball player for Le Mans of the LNB Pro A.
+Wilfried Yeguete (born October 16, 1991) is a French professional basketball player for Le Mans of the LNB Élite and the EuroCup.

 Collegiate career

 Yeguete accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida.
 He played for coach Billy Donovan's Florida Gators men's basketball team from 2010 to 2014.
 As a Gator, Yeguette was a member of an NCAA Final Four team in 2014, and NCAA Elite Eight teams in 2011, 2012 and 2013.

 International career

 Yeguete represented France at the 2011 FIBA Europe Under-20 Championship in Bilbao, Spain, helping them win the bronze medal.
 He played for the same country at the 2015 Summer Universiade, after which France placed fifth.
 The power forward did not compete with the Central African Republic in the AfroBasket 2015, though.